Page last updated: 11 February 2026

 Summary of Colour Sampler

-The Colour Sampler tool can be useful in matching colours, but it's not a tool that you will regularly use when editing images.
+The Colour Sampler tool can be useful in matching colors, but it's not a tool that you will regularly use when editing images.